-Prerequisite(s): JRN/MED 102 and CIS 116 (student may test out).
+Prerequisite(s): JRN 102 and CIS 116

 Publication of a monthly newspaper for the Cochise College community.
-Includes news judgment, news gathering, news and editorial writing, editing and headline writing, digital photography, page design and computer pagination, advertising, and other publication activities.
+Includes news judgment, news gathering, news and editorial writing, editing and headline writing, digital photography, electronic page design and computer pagination, advertising, and other publication activities.
 Also includes newsroom management and ethical and legal considerations.
 Requires extensive use of computers, scanners and publishing software.
 May be repeated for credit.
-Identical to MED 201.